-Adobe Premiere Editing course is a practical hands-on course designed for those looking to edit their video using Adobe Premiere Pro software (beginners or improvers).
+Adobe Premiere Editing course is a practical hands-on course designed for Adults (18+) looking to edit their video using Adobe Premiere Pro software (beginners or improvers).
 Over the weekend, we will discuss all aspects of the video post-production stage using the popular desk-top editing software Adobe Premiere Pro.
 (This is used by TV companies such as the BBC, in movie production, corporate videos, and filmmakers creating short films).
 Learn how to import footage and edit, explore transitions, titling, sound editing and effects.
 Throughout the course, the tutor will advise students on their own projects and ideas (subject to time constraints).
-Good computer skills required, aimed at confident beginners.
+Good general computer skills required; aimed at people new to Premiere who are generally confident at learning new software (also suitable for people with some limited Premiere experience but want to improve).
 The software runs on MAC or PC.
 Maximum class size 7 participants.

 Course Tutor: Andy Hall

 Course content may change according to participants needs.

 Audio editing, Transitions & Effects, Picture editing, Titling, Preparing and Importing film files, Managing Projects Effectively.

 Intro to digital editing systems, history and context

 Intro to premiere interface and layout, Timeline, Project window and the playback windows

 The first exercise, getting familiar with moving clips on the timeline

 Importing files & file management (also the importance of logging)